lidaof/eg-docs/docs/installation.rst

 .. note:: Feel free to use any package manager tool on your system for installation (``brew``\ , etc.).

+* Get the source code from our github repo: https://github.com/lidaof/eg-react

 Start the browser
 -----------------